catmaid/CATMAID/sphinx-doc/source/installation.rst

 .. note::

-   If you are using Python 3.6 on Ubuntu 14.04 and 16.04, never uninstall Python 3.5, because it might break some parts of the system.
+   If you are using Python 3.6 or newer on Ubuntu 14.04 and 16.04, never uninstall Python 3.5, because it might break some parts of the system.

 Install all of the required Python packages with::